2-Coatl/threat-modeling/docs/standards/engineering-ruleset.md

   `infrastructure/scripts/ci/run-policy-checks.sh`).
 - Flask blueprints reside in `api/`.
 Each blueprint file defines a `create_blueprint()` factory.
-- Business logic for threat modeling lives in `api/models/` or `api/services/`.
+- Business logic for threat modeling lives in `api/models/` or dedicated modules such as `api/diagram_service.py`.
 PyTM integration functions should avoid Flask imports to remain testable.
 - Use Google-style docstrings for modules, classes, and functions that form the public API.
 - Raise descriptive exceptions rather than returning sentinel values.
 Handle